Back to blogs

 Conclusion

-In this roadmap on how to become a blockchain developer there are all the resources you'll need to kickstart you smart contract developement or security career, from zero to top 1% web3 developer, completely for free.
-So, if you’ve made to hear!
-Congratulations 🎉 You only miss one thing now!
-Practice!
+This roadmap on how to become a blockchain developer gave you all the resources you'll need to kickstart your smart contract development or security career.
+You can go from zero to the top 1% of web3 developers completely for free.

 Go through the exercises in the resources listed above, create real-world projects, and keep an eye on the web3 and smart contract development courses on Cyfrin Updraft.

-Also, do not miss any updates, join our join our Discord community of 5000+ developers and web3 auditors learning and making web3 more secure.
+Join our Discord community of 14,000+ developers and web3 auditors learning and making web3 more secure.

 Secure your protocol today